 A glimpse of the mowing brigade

-The world’s best golfers take centre stage at The Open Championship, but behind the scenes there is a team of people working tirelessly to prepare the golf course.
+The world’s best golfers take centre stage at The Open, but behind the scenes there is a team of people working tirelessly to prepare the golf course.
 Graham Royden, Course Manager at Royal St George’s, and his staff always keep the course in excellent condition, but for the next few days they will be going the extra mile to ensure the course delivers the quality of playing surface expected for golf’s oldest Major.

 “As at each and every Open Championship, the objective is to present a fair, consistent and challenging test of golf in a classic links settings” said Steve Isaac, The R&A’s Director of Golf Course Management.
 “As the official agronomists to The R&A Championship Committee, the Sports Turf Research Institute (STRI) is working closely with the greenkeeping team at Royal St George’s to ensure the course is at its very best and is delivering the true, firm and running conditions that are characteristic of The Open.”